mlcommons/ck/platform/README.md

 The [Collective Knowledge Playground (CK)](https://x.cknowledge.org) is a free, open-source and technology-agnostic platform being developed by the [MLCommons taskforce on education and reproducibility](https://cKnowledge.org/mlcommons-taskforce).

-Our goal is to let everyone reproduce any novel technology including new ML models and end-to-end AI applications and optimize them in a fully automated way in terms of costs, accuracy, performance, power consumption and other metrics across any rapidly evolving software, hardware and data via
+Our goal is to help the community reproduce any novel technology including new ML models and end-to-end AI applications and optimize them in a fully automated way in terms of costs, accuracy, performance, power consumption and other metrics across any rapidly evolving software, hardware and data via